An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 Some attractions close or may have reduced hours from perhaps October to March.
 This information constantly changes, so use the websites above to check.

-Snow and cold are routine from December-March across the entire route, except for CA. Year-to-year temperature and snowfall variations can be extreme.
-And the days are much shorter.
 However, finding food or motels won't be a problem because places along the Interstates are still operating.

 During and after a significant snowfall across the Western US, the Interstate may be closed--with gates blocking entrance ramps--until pavement is plowed.
 And 66 won't get cleared until later.
 Make a "Plan B" for any winter travel.
 Rear-wheel drive vehicles should be avoided.
 Front-wheel will help with traction in light snow.
 Beyond that, four-wheel (or all-wheel) is the way to go.